rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br/>

-REI Digital Experience team has defined typography specifications and values based on REI Brand:
+The Cedar team has defined typography specifications and values based on REI Brand:
 - Use these values with caution; type specifications could change
 - Cedar Design Systems team is tracking how options are used in components
 - List of typography values are available on the [Brand Typography tab](?active-tab=brand-typography)